 2(0)+3=3-2(0) + 3 = 3

-The most common mistake is forgetting to reverse the sign after multiplying or dividing by a negative number.
+At the isolating step, the most common error is forgetting to reverse the sign after multiplying or dividing by a negative number.
+If your answer points the "wrong way" against a quick test value, check this first.

-Another mistake is treating the answer like a single value instead of a range.
+At the solution-set step, students often treat the answer like a single value.
 For example, x2x \ge 2 means infinitely many values work, not just x=2x = 2.

-A third mistake is dividing by a variable expression without knowing its sign.
-If the sign of that expression is unknown, the direction of the inequality may depend on a condition.
+A subtler trap is dividing by a variable expression without knowing its sign.
+If the sign of that expression is unknown, the direction of the inequality may depend on a condition, so handle those cases separately.
+Use the final test step to catch any of these before trusting the answer.

 Need help with a problem?